• Skip to primary navigation

 Pan de Platano (Pan de Banana) (Banana Bread)

-This Pan de Platano or Pan de Banana (Banana Bread) is super flavorful, deliciously moist and perfectly sweetly balanced.
-You will love it!
+This Pan de Platano or Pan de Banana (Banana Bread) recipe is super flavorful, deliciously moist and perfect every time.

 4.67 from 3 votes